Table of contents

 John Singer Sargent’s infamous painting – Madame X was considered too scandalous for 18th-century Parisian society.

-The muse was soon recognized as the notorious Virginie Amélie Avegno Gautreau – a well-known beauty of the Parisian society at her time.
+The muse was soon recognized as the gorgeous Virginie Amélie Avegno Gautreau – a well-known beauty of Parisian society at her time.

 This famous painting of women created an uproar when it was exhibited in the Paris salon of 1884 as the French considered it to be too provoking.

-The painting may not have been a success in Paris but as they say, “there is no such thing as bad publicity”; this painting led him to have a great career, both in America and England.
+The painting may not have been a success in Paris but as they say, “there is no such thing as bad publicity”; so it led him to have a great career, both in America and England.

 A Victorian painting by Frederic Leighton that explores the similarities between sleep and death.